June 3, 2026

 • Assume hidden meanings

-• Imagine rejection
+• Imagine rejection before it happens

-• Create problems that don’t exist
+• Create problems that don’t actually exist

 4. It Kills Productivity